Volunteer

 Plastic Free Dunfermline

-Community groups play an import part in making a difference, Plastic Free Dunfermline recently remove 80kg from a Dalgety Bay Beach, read more about their beach clean.
+Community groups play an important part in making a difference.
+Plastic Free Dunfermline removed 80kg from a Dalgety Bay beach, read more about their beach clean.

 Corporate Volunteering

-Many businesses and organisations chose to support the work of the Trust as part of their corporate social responsibility activities.
-Their staff are encouraged to take part in environmental activities and or to raise funds to help deliver conservation projects.
+Many businesses and organisations choose to support the Trust’s work as part of their corporate social responsibility activities.
+Their staff are encouraged to take part in environmental activities and/or to raise funds to help deliver conservation projects.

-Businesses can also join out ‘Big Green Footprint Scheme’, membership of the Big Green Footprint Scheme demonstrates your organisation’s commitment to corporate social responsibility, members of the scheme can display the scheme logo, which helps demonstrate your green credentials to your customers and suppliers.
+Businesses can also join our ‘Big Green Footprint Scheme’. membership of the Big Green Footprint Scheme demonstrates your organisation’s commitment to corporate social responsibility.
+Members of the scheme can display the scheme logo, which helps demonstrate your green credentials to your customers and suppliers.

 Optos from Dunfermline are a company which specialise in retinal imaging.
 They have volunteered for a number of projects including beach cleans and most recently to assist with meadow management at Birnie and Gaddon Lochs.
 We look forward to working with them on future projects.